PID Training Materials & Guides

 DataCite DOI ORCID Crossref DOI

-This slide deck from the U.S. Department of Energy’s Office of Scientific and Technical Information provides a comprehensive introduction to the role of persistent identifiers (PIDs) across the resear
+This slide deck from the U.S. Department of Energy's Office of Scientific and Technical Information provides a comprehensive introduction to the role of persistent identifiers (PIDs) across the research lifecycle.

 DataCite DOI ORCID Crossref DOI ROR

-As part of the DARIAH Friday Frontiers in-house webinar series, Dr. Tibor Kálman (GWDG) gives an introduction to Persistent Identifiers.
-Why do we need them, how do we apply them, and how do (digital)
+As part of the DARIAH Friday Frontiers in-house webinar series, Dr. Tibor Kรกlman (GWDG) gives an introduction to Persistent Identifiers.
+Why do we need them, how do we apply them, and how do (digital) humanities benefit?

 DataCite DOI ORCID PIDInst ePIC handle ROR B2Inst